VoxelPrismatic/rabbit.nvim/README.md

         emphasis_width = 8,     -- How many emphasis characters to put around the title
-        width = 64,             -- How wide the Rabbit window should be height = 24,            -- How tall the Rabbit window should be },
+        width = 64,             -- How wide the Rabbit window should be height = 24,            -- How tall the Rabbit window should be

+        -- When floating, Rabbit will always use the bounds of the current window.
+        -- That means, in split screen, if you open Rabbit in the left window, -- it will (with default options) stick to the bottom right corner. float = {
+            "bottom", "right",  -- Placement of the Rabbit window, "bottom", "top", "left", "right" },
+        float = {
+            top = 10000,        -- Top offset in lines
+            left = 10000,       -- Left offset in columns
+        },
+        float = true,           -- Plain `true` means use bottom right corner

+        -- When using split screen, it will try to use the width and height provided earlier.
+        -- Eg, if splitting left or right, it will use the width provided, but current window height -- Eg, if splitting above or below, it will use the height provided, but the current window width -- NOTE: `float` must be explicitly set to false in order to split -- NOTE: If both `float` and `split` are unset, the Rabbit window will be full screen split = "right",        -- Which side to split the Rabbit window on. "left", "right", "above", "below" split = true,           -- Plain `true` means use the right side },

     keys = {